joelalejandro/vdom-virtualize/README.md

 # vdom-virtualize

+This fork of `vdom-virtualize` wraps the original library around a Browserify build task in order to bundle it more easily on SPAs.

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/vdom-virtualize.svg)](https://saucelabs.com/u/vdom-virtualize)

 **New in v2.0:** removed support for virtualize.fromHTML -- doing this right and supporting all platforms is a job for [another library](https://github.com/TimBeyer/html-to-vdom).